dobsontom/tugbot-automation/README.md

   * *td_upcoming_accessible_events*: accessible events that are within the next two weeks.
   * *td_distant_accessible_events*: accessible events that are scheduled more than two weeks in the future.
 3. **Automation Schedule**
 * A GitHub action is used to run the script every three hours at 20 minutes past that hour, between 08:00 and 22:59, Monday through Friday.
-This ensures that TUG alerts are during staff working hours.
+This ensures that TUG alerts are posted during staff working hours.
 4. **Integration with Convo**
 * [Zapier](https://zapier.com/ "Zapier Website"), an external webapp, is set up to post to Convo when new rows are detected:
   * A new row in *td_upcoming_accessible_events* triggers a TUG event reminder.